Editor's note: this post was updated on 2/3/2020.

-You don't have to wait until the end of the year to start planning marketing goals.
-It's never too early or too late to create a solid marketing plan for your property management company.
-You'll need to refine your strategies, goals, programs, and prices to ensure you have a successful rest of the year.
-Here's a look at a few metrics to focus on within your new marketing plan.
+You don't have to wait until the end of the year to start planning marketing goals!
+It's never too early or too late to create a solid property management marketing plan.

 Lifetime Customer Value

-Calculate this by considering the average length of time a client is with your company, and multiplying it by your average management fee then adding ancillary service fees.
+Calculate this by considering the average length of time a client is with your company, and multiplying it by your average management fee—then add your ancillary service fees.
 This is your average lifetime customer value.

 Acquiring New Clients

 A sales team of five people should work toward gaining 12 to 30 new clients per year.
-A sales team of 20-plus should set a higher goal of attracting anywhere from 40 to 100 new clients over the next 12 months.
+A sales team of 20-plus should set a higher goal of attracting anywhere from 40 to 100 new clients over that same period.

 Location and Competition

-The location of your property management company significantly impacts all areas of marketing.
-Larger cities, like Atlanta, are expensive locations to secure new clients.
-Smaller cities, like Portland, are much more affordable when it comes to acquiring new customers.
+The location of your company significantly impacts all aspects of property management marketing, because the rental market differs dramatically across the United States and in each major metro.
 It is essential to consider the location of your company when allocating your budget toward goal completion.